SimplyEdit/simplyflow/docs/state.md

 ## Similarities

 Effects are run in-order, glitch-free.
-You cannot create effects that have circular dependencies, except for the clockEffect - since that breaks the infinite cycle by only doing a single update per clock update.
+You cannot create effects that have circular dependencies, as that would create an infinite loop.
+However, you can create circular dependencies with a clockEffect - since that breaks the infinite cycle by only doing a single update per clock update.

 ## API